[20K] Vile History

 (Garbled for 4 minutes and 1 second)

 “Our team from the spaceport just reported in.
-They’ve found a handful of wrecked shuttles – as in, deliberately sabotaged.
+They’ve found a handful of wrecked shuttles, as in, deliberately sabotaged.
 They’re rusting hulks anyway, no way we’d be able to use them even if they hadn’t been smashed up inside, but it looks like someone didn’t want anyone to leave the colony.
-We still don’t know what happened to the Chinasian Bloc’s expansion from Earth and we don’t know how the two genhanced strangers are involved.
-We can make guesses, but it’s speculation at this point.

-“Our agent on Saturn indicates that the Terran Empire’s secret Intelligence agency are referring to this as “the dawn of the Malusic Eon”, and we know Solar Command have privately accepted this strange designation.
+“Our agent on Saturn indicates that the Terran Empire’s secret intelligence agency are referring to this new era as “the dawn of the Malusic Eon”, and we know Solar Command have privately accepted this strange designation.
 What happened to this Chinasian colony during the transition from the Phanaerozoic Eon to the Malusic?
 And will anyone ever be able to say that three times fast?”

-“Quince has confirmed that the simian bones actually belong to mutated humans.
+“Quince has confirmed that the supposedly simian bones actually belong to genhanced humans.
 It looked like they were the victims of uncontrolled genetic mutation caused by experiments we don’t understand.
-This might explain why we haven’t encountered any human skeletons yet – we just didn’t recognise them.
+This might explain why we haven’t encountered any human skeletons yet: we’ve been seeing them all over, we just didn’t recognise them.

 “They must have produced some kind of evidence because the Chinasians believed them wholesale.
-The surviving records indicate they were venerated for their prodigious ability as warriors.
+The surviving records indicate they were venerated for their prodigious ability as warriors, to begin with at least.
 We don’t know what happened to them – it seems that as the mutation began to develop dangerous side effects, the Chinasians may have attacked and killed them, probably believing the situation to be their fault.

 “It’s looking likely that those colonists unaffected by the mutation destroyed their only means of escape from the colony.
 They must have been trying to prevent the mutants from escaping to inflict damage on other worlds.
-It’s so like our ancestors to sacrifice themselves for other people.
+That was brave.

 “Meanwhile, our team at the spaceport have also been hearing weird noises, including metallic howls, similar to what we’ve been hearing.
 I’m packed, so I’ll stop recording.”